embrace-io/embrace-docs/docs/react-native/integration/session-reporting.md

 export default class App extends Component {
   componentDidMount() {
-    // Note: Initialize is a promise, so if you want to perform an action and it must be tracked, it is recommended to use await to wait for the method to finish    getLastRunEndState().then(resp => {
+    // Note: Initialize is a promise, so if you want to perform an action and it must be tracked, it is recommended to use await to wait for the method to finish

     initialize();
   }